-A month or more days before, I posted in my Facebook page saying: “I will write a series of articles that exposes PFDJ in to 20 volumes.”
+A month or more days before, I posted in my Facebook page saying: “I will write a series of articles that expose PFDJ into 20 volumes.”
 The title was “PFDJ Structures: Its Hardware and Software Network Dissection, Analysis and Thinking Beyond.”
 As I plan, it was supposed to be started by February 10, 2014.
-But, due to busy class time and exams, I could not start on the specified time.
+But, due to busy class time and exams, I could not start at the specified time.
 Thank you for your patience and here is my first volume out of the 20 volumes that I am going to post weekly in a series form.

-As the title indicates, it is a piece of writings that tries to explore the hardware and software component of PFDJ regime and based on available informations and my personal interpretations to those matters.
+As the title indicates, it is a piece of writings that try to explore the hardware and software component of the PFDJ regime and based on available information and my personal interpretations to those matters.

 Note: All writings are my own interpretations based on my experience and references available in all possible means.
-For any case, I am the only and only responsible person for these serieses.
-All errors, mistakes, criticisms, appreciations, and acknowledgements I do are of purely my own.
-Hence, I would kindly applogize for any inconveniences or misinterpretations that it may follow and at the same time I am the only one to be responsible.
+For any case, I am the only and only responsible person for these series.
+All errors, mistakes, criticisms, appreciations, and acknowledgments I do are of purely my own.
+Hence, I would kindly apologize for any inconveniences or misinterpretations that it may follow and at the same time, I am the only one to be responsible.

-In this article, I will try to search the hardware and software component of today’s PFDJ to make analysis that can contribute in raising the consciousness and awareness of Eritrean people in general and then to think beyond when the RIGHT OF LAW is restored to the people.
-PFDJ’s name is is now 18 years and 11 months old.
+In this article, I will try to search the hardware and software component of today’s PFDJ to make an analysis that can contribute in raising the consciousness and awareness of Eritrean people in general and then to think beyond when the RIGHT OF LAW is restored to the people.
+PFDJ’s name is now 18 years and 11 months old.
 It got its name after 3rd EPLF congress held in Nakfa at the year of 1994.
-The people had little information regarding the evolution of this name though the first two letters were synonymous with that of [EP] LF,and little attention was paid for the later meaning of JD (Which literally stands for “[FOR] JUSTICE [AND] DEMOCRACY.
-This simple abbreviation for PEOPLE’S FRONT for DEMOCRACY and JUSTICE’ has all the hidden mistery that we as people are now suffering from.
+The people had little information regarding the evolution of this name through the first two letters were synonymous with that of [EP] LF, and little attention was paid for the later meaning of JD (Which literally stands for “[FOR] JUSTICE [AND] DEMOCRACY.
+This simple abbreviation for PEOPLE’S FRONT for DEMOCRACY and JUSTICE’ has all the hidden mystery that we as people are now suffering from.

-Saying this as a background, historical analysis will be done on the evolution of this political system, speciall in connection with the EPLF (Eritrean People Liberation Front) and parallel liberation fronts that never got a chance to be heard of in the post Independence Eritrea.
+Saying this as a background, historical analysis will be done on the evolution of this political system, especially in connection with the EPLF (Eritrean People Liberation Front) and parallel liberation fronts that never got a chance to be heard of in the post-Independence Eritrea.

 To do this, today, I will start with the basic claimed ideology of Social Justice which the PFDJ advocates in all spheres of the domestic and international out-reaches of his works.